steveloughran/kerberos_and_hadoop/sections/ugi.md

 The current user is not always the same as the logged in user; it changes when a service performs an action on the user's behalf

+### `createProxyUser()`

+Proxy users are a feature which was included in the Hadoop security model for services such as Oozie; a service which needs to be able to execute work on behalf of a user

 ### `doAs()`